-Under PSC R499 Support - Professional: Other, the scope of work to be performed under the selected contracts included communication security support services, advanced security engineering support, enterprise support services and project management and support services..
+Under PSC R499 Support - Professional: Other, the scope of work to be performed under the selected contracts included communication security support services, acquisition business transformation professional support, business process improvement and policy support, and project management and support services.

-Under PSC D399 IT and Telecom - Other IT and Telecommunications, the scope of work to be performed under the selected contracts included software support services, data center support, telecommunication support services and office automation operations and support.
+Under PSC D399 IT and Telecom - Other IT and Telecommunications, the scope of work to be performed under the selected contracts included IBM software support services (Proserve), IT support services, data services, and office automation operations and support.

-Under PSC R799 Support - Management: Other, the scope of work to be performed under the selected contracts included litigation support services, human resource development services, employment processing systems and data entry services.
+Under PSC R799 Support - Management: Other, the scope of work to be performed under the selected contracts included administrative contract support, quality assurance support services, medical data analytic services, and program management and data support.

-Under PSC D302 IT and Telecom - Systems Development, the scope of work to be performed under the selected contracts included next generation case management systems, Palantir products and services and support, cloud storage development and enterprise IT support services.
+Under PSC D302 IT and Telecom - Systems Development, the scope of work to be performed under the selected contracts included imaging systems maintenance and development, web database structures and the support of modernization efforts for Web Sentry, cloud storage development and support, and IT support services for the Guardian enterprise.